 - For an overview of BigQuery ML, see Introduction to BigQuery ML.

-- To get started using BigQuery ML, see Getting started with BigQuery ML using the Google Cloud console.
+- To get started using BigQuery ML, see Create machine learning models in BigQuery ML.

 - To learn more about working with models, see: